-International Studies Curriculum
+International Studies (BA) Curriculum

 HIS100 Introduction to World History

 This course is an introduction to world history from the rise of civilization to the present.
 It establishes and compares major themes in the leading civilizations of today’s world.
 It investigates the development of the modern world system and interpretations of its impact on these civilizations.

 3 POL100 Introduction to Comparative Politics

 Introduction to politics, policies, and political institutions outside of the United States.
 Includes concepts such as electoral systems, party systems, parliamentary and presidential systems, democratization, and political change in both Western and non-Western settings.